Laguna Seca: Other non-automotive events

 Stage 3 of the 2018 Amgen Tour of California bicycle races.

-The raceway has been occasionally as a venue for concerts and other non-sporting events.
-The Grateful Dead performed on the racetrack in May 1987; later that night, the band filmed their music video for "Touch of Grey" there.
+The raceway has occasionally been used as a venue for concerts and other non-sporting events.
+The Grateful Dead performed on the racetrack five times - twice in May 1987 (where, later that night, the band filmed their music video for "Touch of Grey") and three consecutive nights in July 1987.

 On September 17, 1987, Pope John Paul II celebrated mass at Laguna Seca Raceway, where 72,000 people had gathered to see him.

 In the 1990s, the raceway was the venue for the Laguna Seca Daze music festival, which featured performances from music acts in the folk, alternative rock and jam band genres.
 Artists who performed at the festival include Bob Dylan, Phish, Blues Traveler, 10,000 Maniacs, Big Head Todd and the Monsters, Meat Puppets, 4 Non Blondes, Jeff Healey, The Allman Brothers Band, Gin Blossoms and Shawn Colvin.

 On June 24, 2011, John Mueller of Muellerized Suspension Systems married Sheila Stone on the top of the Corkscrew at Laguna Seca.
 This is the location where the ashes of Lee Mueller (4-time SCCA National Champion, IMSA GTU Champion, 3-time winner of the 24 Hours of Daytona, and 12 Hours of Sebring winner), John Mueller's father, were spread.

 In spring 2020, due to the COVID-19 pandemic, graduation ceremonies took place at the raceway.
 Local schools participating included Carmel High School (June 3, 2020) and Pacific Grove High School (May 29, 2020).
 After collecting diplomas, graduates and their families were able to drive around the track in celebration.